 - Riparian enhancements

-See the Phase two of Stuart Park which will see it expanded north to the Water Street boat launch.
+Construction of the waterfront promenade is complete along the entire shoreline of Stuart Park.
+Phase two of Stuart Park will see the park expand north to the Water Street boat launch.